mdref/mdref-http/http.md

 The following system libraries are optional and provide additional features:

+=libcurl=
+	Provides HTTP request functionality.
+	Configure: `--with-http-libcurl-dir`
+	Minimum version: 7.18.2
+	Install on Debian: `apt-get install libcurl4-openssl-dev`

+=libevent=
+	Internal event loop support for the HTTP client.
+	Configure: `--with-http-libevent-dir`
+	Minimum version: none
+	Install on Debian: `apt-get install libevent-dev`

+=libicu=
+	Provides IDNA2003 and/or IDNA2008 support in URLs.
+	Configure: `--with-http-libicu-dir`
+	Minimum version: none
+	Install on Debian: `apt-get install libicu-dev`

 =libidn=
-	Provides IDNA support in URLs.
+	Provides IDNA2003 support in URLs.
+	Configure: `--with-http-libidn-dir`
 	Minimum version: none
 	Install on Debian: `apt-get install libidn11-dev`

 =libidn2=
-	Provides IDNA support in URLs (fallback if libidn is not available).
+	Provides IDNA2008 support in URLs.
+	Configure: `--with-http-libidn2-dir`
 	Minimum version: none
 	Install on Debian: `apt-get install libidn2-0-dev`

-=libicu=
+=libidnkit=
-	Provides IDNA support in URLs (fallback if libidn is not available).
+	Provides IDNA2003 support in URLs.
+Conflicts with libidnkit2.
+	Configure: `--with-http-libidnkit-dir`
 	Minimum version: none
-	Install on Debian: `apt-get install libicu-dev`

-=libcurl=
-	Provides HTTP request functionality.
-	Minimum version: 7.18.2
-	Install on Debian: `apt-get install libcurl4-openssl-dev`
+	Install on Debian: N/A
-	Note: There are usually different styles of SSL support for libcurl available, so you can replace 'openssl' in the above command f.e. with 'nss' or 'gnutls'.

-=libevent=
-	Eventloop support for the HTTP client.
+=libidnkit2=
+	Provides IDNA2008 support in URLs.
+Conflicts with libidnkit.
+	Configure: `--with-http-libidnkit2-dir`
 	Minimum version: none
-	Install on Debian: `apt-get install libevent-dev`
+	Install on Debian: N/A

+##### A note on IDNA libraries:

+If configured with multiple IDNA libraries' support, there's a run-time precedence of ICU over GNU libidn, which in turn has precendence over idnkit.
+If neither IDNA2008, nor IDNA2003 is explicitly requested, IDNA2008 has precendence.

+##### A note on the CURL library:

+There are usually different styles of SSL support for libcurl available, so you can choose between 'openssl' and f.e. 'nss' or 'gnutls' when installing libcurl.

 ### PHP extensions: